-- For information about creating and placing page assets, see the CSEE Developer's Guide. - For information about editing assets, see "Editing Assets." - For information about collections, see "Collection Assets." - For information about publishing approval, see Chapter 4, "Publishing."
+- For information about creating and placing page assets, see the Content Server Developer's Guide. - For information about editing assets, see "Editing Assets" on page 68. - For information about collections, see "Collection Assets" on page 75. - For information about publishing approval, see Chapter 5, "Publishing."